Circulation Problems and Foot Ulcers

 Weak ankle muscles and reduced joint control can contribute to repeated sprains, instability, and discomfort along the foot and lower leg.
 Structured ankle strengthening exercises focus on improving muscle endurance, joint awareness, and controlled movement around the ankle joint.
 These exercises often target muscles that support side to side motion, forward movement, and stability during weight-bearing tasks.
 Improving ankle strength can also enhance coordination between the foot and lower leg, helping the body respond more effectively to uneven surfaces or sudden changes in direction.
 A podiatrist can evaluate ankle alignment, walking patterns, and muscle imbalances that may limit progress.
 Based on this assessment, a podiatrist may recommend specific exercises, supportive devices, or adjustments to activity demands to improve ankle function safely.
 For help in strengthening weak ankles, it is suggested that you make an appointment with a podiatrist for an exam, diagnosis, and treatment.

 Exercising your feet regularly with the proper foot wear is a great way to prevent injuries and build strength.
-If you have any concerns about your feet, contact Mack Jay Groves IV, DPM from Practice.
+If you have any concerns about your feet, contact Mack Jay Groves IV, DPM from Groves Foot & Ankle.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Exercise for Your Feet